- Georgia Rodgers

 Per capita, Australians are the world’s largest spenders on international travel; with 2018 seeing over 10 million Australians travelling overseas.

-While it is important to note that any industry can have both negative and positive impacts within a country, I want to highlight the impacts of the tourism industry and its direct links to cultural, economic and environmental impacts within particular developing nations.
+While it is important to note that any industry can have both negative and positive impacts within a country, it's important we highlight the impacts of the tourism industry and its direct links to cultural, economic and environmental impacts within particular developing nations.

 Through my own experiences, as well as through many stories from friends, I have come to learn that the West has very limited definitions and perceptions of anything that deviates in the slightest from what we are comfortable with.

 We all know a friend who has jetted off to a Bali, Thailand or India and has posted pictures online with captions talking about the ‘paradise’ they are in, or the ‘haven’ they have found.

 I would be lying if I said I wasn't guilty of posting similar portrayals.

 However, in doing so, what we are subconsciously unaware of, is that through such limited and generalised perceptions, we have a tendency to neglect multiple populations of people, as well as lose focus on serious detrimental issues these nations are currently facing.

 I used to follow a ‘blogger’ on Instagram, and she recently jetted off to Bali.
 I had to unfollow her during her trip, because every single post was focused within her five-star resort, eating Western-styled food and doing activities that were foreign to the country that she was visiting.
-This is not an uncommon occurrence; I see this on so many occasions with so many people.
+Unfortunately, this is not an uncommon occurrence; I see this on so many occasions with so many people.